Decoding the Critique Mechanism in Large Reasoning Models: Introduction

 \section{Introduction}

-The recent wave of large reasoning models (LRMs)—including the o1 series~\cite{openai2024openaio1card}, DeepSeek-R1~\cite{Guo_2025}, and Qwen3~\cite{yang2025qwen3technicalreport}—has substantially raised the performance ceiling on complex, multi-step reasoning benchmarks.
-Recent studies~\cite{Guo_2025, yang2025understandingahamomentsexternal} show that these models exhibit human-like ``aha moments'', including backtracking and self-verification (e.g., ``Wait, I made a mistake!''), resulting in non-linear traces rather than traditional linear CoT and leading to strong performance on complex logical benchmarks.
+The recent wave of large reasoning models (LRMs) --- including the o1 series~\cite{openai2024openaio1card}, DeepSeek-R1~\cite{Guo_2025}, and Qwen3~\cite{yang2025qwen3technicalreport} --- has raised the performance ceiling on complex, multi-step reasoning benchmarks.
+Recent studies~\cite{Guo_2025, yang2025understandingahamomentsexternal} show that these models exhibit human-like ``aha moments'', including backtracking and self-verification (e.g., ``Wait, I made a mistake!''), resulting in non-linear traces rather than traditional linear CoT and enabling strong performance on complex logical benchmarks.
 Yet, many ``aha moments'' and backtracking steps are redundant or illusory, leading to overthinking: models produce excessive tokens, enter self-doubt loops, and often degrade performance due to a lack of critical thinking~\cite{chen2025do, fan2025missing, zhao2025ahamomentsfakeidentifying}.
-This suggests that while the model possesses some ``critique'' ability to detect its own mistakes, this ability is still intrinsically weak, underscoring the need for methods that enable the models to reliably detect genuine errors, execute precise self-correction, and eliminate decorative reasoning steps.
-Throughout this paper, we will use the terms \textit{critique}, \textit{self-critique}, and \textit{self-correction} interchangeably to refer the ability of LRMs to detect and rectify errors.
+This suggests that while models possess some ``critique'' ability to detect their own mistakes, it remains intrinsically weak and not yet well understood, underscoring the need for methods that help models to reliably detect genuine errors, execute precise self-correction, and eliminate decorative reasoning steps.
+Throughout this paper, we use the terms \textit{critique}, \textit{self-critique}, and \textit{self-correction} interchangeably to refer to the ability of LRMs to detect and rectify errors.